Cubase: History

 Cubase has existed in three main incarnations.
-Initially Cubase, which featured only MIDI, and which was available on the Atari ST, Macintosh and Windows.
+Initially Cubase, which featured only MIDI.
 The first version of Cubase was for Atari ST, and the Macintosh and Windows versions followed later.
 Cubase was visualized by Wolfgang Kundrus, and implemented by a team including Werner Kracht, Stefan Scheffler, Michael Michaelis and Karl Steinberg who mainly contributed the run-time system M-ROS.